catseye/Lariat/README.md

 bound variables.
 These bound variables are bound to the returned abstraction term.

-(Note: a bound variable is a term, but the user cannot work with them directly.
-A bound variable is always bound to an abstraction term.
-In the case of `abs`, the abstraction term to which variables are bound, is the term returned by the operation.)
+> **Note**: a bound variable is a term, but the user cannot
+> work with bound variables directly.
+A bound variable is always
+> bound to an abstraction term.
+In the case of `abs`,
+> the abstraction term to which variables are bound, is
+> the term returned by the operation.

 ### `resolve(t1: term, t2: term): term`